Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: Introduction

 \subsection{WFC3/UVIS Residual Sky-Background}

 The original ground-based WFC3/UVIS thermal vacuum flats left residual gradients and patterns in the sky-background at the 5--10\% level (\citealt{Sabbi2009}; \citetalias{Windhorst2011}).
-For the reprocessing of the ERS data, we use the flat-fields from \citet{Mack2013}, which include on-orbit ``delta-flat'' corrections to the ground-based thermal vacuum flat-fields, significantly reducing the large-scale flat-field patterns seen in earlier ERS mosaics.
+For the reprocessing of the ERS data, we use the flat-fields from \citet{Mack2013}, which include on-orbit ``delta-flat'' corrections to the ground-based thermal vacuum flat-fields, significantly reducing the large scale flat-field patterns seen in earlier ERS mosaics.

-\citetalias{Windhorst2011} measured zodiacal sky-background SB levels in the ERS of 25.46, 25.64, 24.82, and 23.66 \magarc\ in the WFC3/UVIS F225W, F275W, and F336W, and ACS/WFC F435W images, respectively.
+\citetalias{Windhorst2011} measured zodiacal sky-background SB levels in the ERS of 25.46, 25.64, and 24.82 \magarc\ in the WFC3/UVIS F225W, F275W, and F336W respectively.
 When drizzling the data, this sky-background is subtracted \citep[see][]{Koekemoer2013}.
-For the 5688, 5688, 2788, and 7200\,s total exposure times in these filters, this corresponds to a subtraction of $\sim$\,0.00219, 0.00202, 0.00704, and 0.0517 \emin/0$\farcs$09 pixel.
-To determine the best-fit \emph{residual} sky background level across the WFC3/UVIS ERS mosaics, we follow \citet{Freedman1981}, who define the sampled bin width for optimal histogram fitting as $2\times$IQR$\times$N$^{-1/3}$, where IQR is the inner quartile range of the pixel distribution (\ie\ the range within 75\% and 25\%, or $\pm$1.349$\sigma$/2 for a Gaussian distribution), and $N$ is the total number of pixels used in the image to construct that histogram.
-We fit the logarithm of the sky-pixel histogram between $-$3$\sigma$ and $+$1$\sigma$ to a Gaussian function by least squares to obtain the peak value of the fitted functions.
+For the 5688, 5688, and 2788\,s total exposure times in these filters, this corresponds to a subtraction of $\sim$\,0.00219, 0.00202, and 0.00704\,\emin/0$\farcs$09 pixel.
+To determine the best fit \emph{residual} sky background level across the WFC3/UVIS ERS mosaics, we follow \citet{Freedman1981}, who define the sampled bin width for optimal histogram fitting as $2\times$IQR$\times$N$^{-1/3}$, where IQR is the inner quartile range of the pixel distribution (\ie\ the range within 75\% and 25\%, or $\pm$1.349$\sigma$/2 for a Gaussian distribution), and $N$ is the total number of pixels used in the image to construct that histogram.
+We fit the logarithm of the sky pixel histogram between $-$3$\sigma$ and $+$1$\sigma$ to a Gaussian function by least squares to obtain the peak value of the fitted functions.